James Tassie

-James Tassie (1735–1799) was a Scottish gem engraver and modeller.
-He is remembered for a particular style of miniature medallion heads, portraying the profiles of the rich and famous of Britain, and for making and selling large numbers of "Tassie casts" of engraved gems for collectors.
+James Tassie (15 July 1735 – 1799) was a Scottish jeweller and modeller.
+He is remembered for a particular style of miniature medallion heads, portraying the profiles of the rich and famous of Britain, and for making and selling large numbers of "Tassie casts" of ancient engraved gems for collectors.

 Life

-He was born of humble parentage at Pollokshaws, in Glasgow.
+James Tassie was born on 15 July 1735 in Pollokshaws, Glasgow.
 During his earlier years he worked as a stonemason, but, having seen the collection of paintings brought together in Glasgow by Robert Foulis and Andrew Foulis, the printers, he removed to Glasgow, attended the academy which had been established there by the brothers Foulis, and became one of the most distinguished pupils of the school.

 Subsequently, he visited Dublin in search of commissions, and there became acquainted with Henry Quin, who had been experimenting, as an amateur, in imitating antique engraved gems in coloured pastes.
 He engaged Tassie as an assistant, and together they perfected the discovery of an enamel, admirably adapted by its hardness and beauty of texture for the formation of gems and medallions.
-Quin encouraged his assistant to try his fortune in London, and thither he repaired in 1766.
+Quin encouraged his assistant to try his fortune in London, and he moved there in 1766.
 At first he had a hard struggle to make his way.
 But he worked on steadily with the greatest care and accuracy, scrupulously destroying all impressions of his gems which were in the slightest degree inferior or defective.